 Android 8 has officially been dubbed Android Oreo.
 This new iteration of the Android platform is already enjoying the third developer preview and is available for beta program phones.
 Android Oreo has very interesting tricks up its sleeve that promise new levels of security, performance, and productivity.

-This smart person's guide is a quick way to get up to speed on Android Oreo.
-We'll update this resource periodically when news and updates about Android Oreo are released.
+This cheat sheet is a quick way to get up to speed on Android Oreo.
+We’ll update this resource periodically when news and updates about Android Oreo are released.

 - What is Android Oreo?
 Android Oreo is the latest iteration of Android.
 This release includes features that will be crucial to bringing machine learning into focus on the platform, as well as interesting additions that make the mobile ecosystem much more efficient.

 - Why does Android Oreo matter?
 AI is the future of mobility, and Android Oreo will introduce a subsystem that will help to accelerate neural network features–even bringing some of the AI components onto the device.